thunder121x/thunder121x.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# Welcome to Thunderr's Personal Website
+# Welcome to thunder's Personal Website

 Hello!
-I am Thunderr, a passionate computer engineering student at King Mongkut's University of Technology Thonburi (KMUTT), currently exploring the fascinating world of software development, data analysis, and technology-driven projects.
+I am thunder, a passionate computer engineering student at King Mongkut's University of Technology Thonburi (KMUTT), currently exploring the fascinating world of software development, data analysis, and technology-driven projects.
 This website is built using the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub Pages.
 It's designed to showcase my work, projects, research, and interests.

 ## About Me